yunpeng1234/tp/docs/UserGuide2101.md

 |<img src="images/EditIndexBefore.png" alt="drawing" />|<img src="images/EditIndexAfter.png" alt="drawing" />|

-### How to edit the application status of multiple applicants:
+### How to edit the application status of multiple applicants

 Format: `edit ALL a/APPLICATION_STATUS`